sehranrubani/Spam-Detector-Python/README.md

 # Spam-Detector-Python
-detects spam emails using keywords + regex
+detects spam emails using keywords + regex using Python